Wollivan/SquadronLeader/advanced_rules.md

 This rule prevents a pilot from being stuck when they are being tailed by an opponent.

-- During the move phase, a player may declare they are executing a Split S maneuver and spend 3 altitude tokens to place their plane token at 180° at the end of the maneuver (facing the opposite direction to the way they were).
+- During the maneuver phase, a player may declare they are executing a Split S maneuver and spend 3 altitude tokens to place their plane token at 180° at the end of the maneuver (facing the opposite direction to the way they were).
-- The Speed cost of the maneuver is double the normal cost of whichever maneuver template the player is using (the straight now costs 2, the bank now costs 4).
+- The maneuver cost is double the cost of whichever maneuver template the player is using (the straight now costs 2, the bank now costs 4).
 - Players cannot perform a Split S and gain altitude in the same round.

 ![split_s_with_text](https://user-images.githubusercontent.com/91621088/168678072-211ec138-71c3-49d5-a688-1d8365c199d2.png)